denaiels/Project_Relationship-Music-Health/README.md

 5. K-th Nearest Neigbour (KNN)
 6. Random Forest

-To see the full explanation on this research, please kindly open our report on the folder "Report" with the file name of "
+To see the full explanation on this research, please kindly open our report on the folder "Report" with the file name of "Laporan Project Machine Learning_AlbertDanielLuwisSteven"

 **How to Use:**
 1. Open any .ipynb files you want to open to check the code and results of the specific method.